DevlessTeam/docs/api-engine.md

 <a name="Devless-API-Engine(DAE)"></a>
 ## Devless API Engine(DAE)
-**Devless API Engine(DAE)** is an open source api engine that generates a crud access to databases as well as executes PHP scripts.
+**Devless API Engine(DAE)** is an open source api engine that generates a crud access to databases as well as allows the execution of rules against data .

 The current implementation of the devless api engine is in PHP and on top of the Laravel framework.